 We suggest starting at home, and look at styles online.
 This will relieve the stress of when you start to shop.
 Also, think about where your tween will be wearing her bra.
 Will it be at school, possibly under a uniform, or will she be playing sports and running around the field.
 There are a ton of bra options that are great for everyday bras and can also be worn while playing sports, without having to change.
 Check below for different bra style options!

 So, we have already discussed the bras that are major no-no's for tweens, but let's chat about the bras that WILL work and make your daughter feel confident and comfortable.

 Training bras are a good option when your daughter is JUST developing breast buds and aren’t yet large enough to fit a standard-sized bra.
 Or she hasn’t even hit puberty, but she is interested in wearing a bra (ie training bras).
 Training bras have little to no coverage and no lining, so if she is feeling awkward and uncomfortable about her nipples or breast buds showing, this probably isn’t the best option.

 Sports bras are a great way to introduce bras to your tween.
 Even if she isn’t part of any sports, they add firm support.
-The Mo'ne Bra is the perfect sports bra option for your daughter.
-The cups are removable, so she can have keep them in or take them out.
+The Sporty Bra is the perfect sports bra option for your daughter!

 If you’ve worn a bra before, I think we can all agree that underwire is beyond uncomfortable.
 Nothing is worse than it digging into your sides and always having to adjust.
 Imagine your tween daughter sitting in class or trying to participate in gym class with a wired bra.
 It sounds awful.
 Shopping for a wired bra can also be an unpleasant experience.